-Medium strong, moderately weathered (MW) slate bedrock was encountered in all test pits at 0.1m/0.5m depth.
-The bedrock was overlain either by topsoil (Staff Accommodation and Work Shop sites), or uncontrolled fill (Guest Facilities and Access Road sites).
+Medium strong, moderately weathered (MW) slate bedrock was encountered in all test pits and boreholes at 0.1m/0.5m depth.
+The bedrock was overlain either by topsoil (Staff Accommodation, Wastewater Treatment Plant, and Work Shop sites), or uncontrolled fill (Guest Facilities, Quarry, and Access Road sites).

-Sections 4.1.1 to 4.1.4 detail the subsurface conditions for the Staff Accommodation building, Guest Facilities building, Work Shop, and Access Road.
+Sections 4.1.1 to 4.1.6 detail the subsurface conditions for the Staff Accommodation building, Guest Facilities building, Work Shop, Access Road, Wastewater Treatment Plant, and Quarry.
 Figures 6 and 7 provide geotechnical models of the site, showing subsurface sections through the site, as found by the investigation test pits.